Zigelzi/oiva/README.md

 - [x] Player consumes energy when moving
 - [ ] Player consumes additional energy when carrying scooter
+- [x] Player is slowed down when carrying a scooter

 ### Discovery & surprise